AWS Deployment

 Remove everything after the “:27017/”, and then append the database name to the end, for example, "formio".
 It should look like:

-with the Master Password entered in the Authentication fields above.
+with the Master Password previously entered in the Authentication field.
 This example uses "badpassword":

-Make sure to copy this connection string for use later.
+Record this connection string for use later.

-Lastly, navigate to the newly created cluster's dashboard.
+Navigate to the newly created cluster's dashboard.
 At the bottom of the page, take note of the Security Group Name that the cluster was added to.
 It will be used later to ensure that the Form.io Enterprise Server can communicate with the database.

 In the Actions section, select All S3 actions to give this IAM role access to all of the read, write, and update actions available via the S3 service.